13 Things To Do in Berlin in 2022 (From Someone Who Just Visited)

 1. Try to avoid staying in the city center

 While it may be more convenient, the prices for hotels and restaurants are significantly higher than in other parts of the city.
 I booked a private room in a hostel and made a week wandering around the city!

 3. Don’t spend all your time in museums

 There is so much more to see and do in Berlin!
 Take some time to explore the city, walk along the river, or just people-watch in one of the many parks.

 4. Choose Your Nightlife Neighborhoods Wisely

 Berlin is known for its nightlife, but tourists should be aware that many of the city’s bars and clubs are located in areas that could be unsafe after dark.
 Keep your wits about you, avoid overdoing it on the beer, and you should be fine!

 Where to Next?

-- Scotland: There are 2 hour direct flights from Berlin to Edinburgh for about $60 every day, and have I got a 3-Day Itinerary for you – full of highlands, history, Harry Potter, and scottish cows!
+- Scotland: There are 2-hour direct flights from Berlin to Edinburgh for about $60 every day, and I have got a 3-Day Itinerary for you – full of highlands, history, Harry Potter, and Scottish cows!